sundgenomics/sundgenomics.github.io/dropin.md

 [Sign up here to help yourself (and us) to estimate how long is your waiting time at the session](https://forms.office.com/e/Xz1NZxXAgX)

-We look forward to see many of you :-)
+We look forward to see many of you!

 # Upcoming support sessions